Wirrulda Redmyre Rd Strathfield. Photo Cathy Jones

-In July 1951, Macguire sold the property to Robert Alexander Rooney, company director for £9750, who called the house ‘Sunny Ridge’.
-In 1959, rear grounds of this property were subdivided into three lots: A, B and C. Lots A & C became the ‘battle-axe’ lots at 100 and 104 Redmyre Road.
-‘Wirrulda’ or ‘Sunny Ridge’ is located on Lot B.
+In July 1951, Macguire sold the property to Robert Alexander Rooney, company director for £9750.
+In 1959, rear grounds of this property were subdivided into three lots: A, B and C. Lots A & C are ‘battle-axe’ lots at 100 and 100 Redmyre Road.
+‘Stoney Ridge’ is located on Lot B.

 References